armaan-choudhary/zola/README.md

 ## 🌟 The Vision (The Why)

-We wanted to create a digital space that feels more intimate and magical than a standard messaging app.
+I wanted to create a digital space that feels more intimate and magical than a standard messaging app.
 ZOLA is designed to be:
 *   **Collaborative:** A shared artifact built by a community of friends.
 *   **Evolving:** The visual experience rewards participation; a lonely sky transforms into a vibrant galaxy.
 *   **Ephemeral yet Lasting:** Messages are locked until New Year's 2026 (configurable), turning the sky into a time capsule of wishes.